 The win for the BlueClaws (35-36 overall, 1-2 second half) was the second straight in the five-game series and dealt the first lost of the season to the Crawdads (45-26, 1-2) when they led or were tied after seven innings.
 Hickory was 40-0 when leading after seven.

-The Crawdads scored all of their runs during two-out rallies.
+What Happened?: The Crawdads scored all of their runs during two-out rallies.
 In the first, Eduard Pinto singled and Jose Trevino doubled before Jonathan Meyer singled in both.

 After Emmanuel Marrero cut it to 2-1 in the third with his first pro homer, Hickory added a run in the fourth when Jairo Beras walked with two outs and scored on Carlos Arroyo’s triple.

 Lakewood made it 3-2 in the fifth.
 Cord Sandberg reached on a bloop single to left, moved to second on a wild pitch, to third on a deep fly to right, and then scored when Joel Fisher lined a single to center.

 The decisive rally came in the eighth against Crawdads reliever Joe Filomeno.
 With one out, Gustavo Martinez legged out an infield hit to short.
 Marrero sneaked a grounder just inside the bag at third for a double.
 Filomeno held runners at second and third when he struck out Drew Stankiewicz, but both scored as Scott Kingery ripped a double between third baseman Josh Morgan and the bag.
 Kingery then scored on Herlis Rodriguez’s double off the wall in right-center.

 Lakewood’s final run in the ninth came when Kyle Martin homered to right against reliever Erik Swanson.